geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-07-28/meeting-transcript.md

 Without multiple threads copying.

 ##### **Wozeparrot** [[00:47:37](https://www.youtube.com/watch?v=wZ5Ch0ODRv8&t=2857)]
 Yeah.
-Like, on this array, I had to use 16 to actually get . . .
+Like, on this array, I had to use 16 to actually get..

 ##### **Geohot** [[00:47:44](https://www.youtube.com/watch?v=wZ5Ch0ODRv8&t=2864)]
-Oh, you had to use 16 threads to get the full . . .
+Oh, you had to use 16 threads to get the full..
 OK, cool.

 ##### **Geohot** [[00:47:47](https://www.youtube.com/watch?v=wZ5Ch0ODRv8&t=2867)]
 So we're going to have to support multi-threaded.
 I mean, so this is going through system RAM still?
 Yeah.
 There's no way to tell the disk, the DMA to the GPU?
 I mean, with IORink, I don't think so.

 ##### **Nimlgen** [[00:48:12](https://www.youtube.com/watch?v=wZ5Ch0ODRv8&t=2892)]
-Or maybe . . .
+Or maybe..
 I know.
-Maybe we can use this DMA . . .
+Maybe we can use this DMA..
 Yeah, I think we can use the buffer thing, but not for AM for now, at least.
 Not for AM.

 ##### **Geohot** [[00:48:22](https://www.youtube.com/watch?v=wZ5Ch0ODRv8&t=2902)]
 Yeah, no, we talked about this.
 We'll have to write our own NVMe driver if we want to do that.

 ##### **Geohot** [[00:48:28](https://www.youtube.com/watch?v=wZ5Ch0ODRv8&t=2908)]
-But . . .
+But..
 OK, cool.

 ##### **Geohot** [[00:48:34](https://www.youtube.com/watch?v=wZ5Ch0ODRv8&t=2914)]
 I mean, at least, like, yeah, 9 point something is not terrible.
 Yeah, well, that one was 12, but that's good some RAM.